BenCretois/ecoVAD_presentation/PITCHME.md

 <br>

-:collision: We developed an end-to-end VAD pipeline and show how VAD models can be used for both!
+:collision: We developed an end-to-end VAD pipeline and show how VAD models can be used for anonymisation & human noise quantification!

 ---